 Please continue to monitor the City's website and the Governor's announcements for updated information.
 IDPH will continue to closely monitor test positivity, ICU bed availability, and the number of people in the hospital with COVID-19.
 Should data show regions trending in the wrong direction, based on the established mitigation metrics, regions could once again find themselves in a higher tier with increased measures.

-Elmhurst Applications for Outdoor Business Operations
+Elmhurst Applications for Outdoor Business Operations for 2021

 Outdoor Dining Operations Temporary Use Permit Application